 The Pixar artwork on display is a treat to see as well.
 Even though the pieces are only reproductions, they help to illustrate the studios’ extensive creative process.
 And everyone onboard, or at least each cabin, will receive a neat limited edition lithograph created just for these cruises.

 Lastly to conclude this installment of our Live Voyage Review, let me point out something just for fun.
-As you may or may not know, the Disney Cruise Line features a very unique ship’s horn that actually plays a sampling of infamous Disney tunes instead of a singular note.
+As you may or may not know, the Disney Cruise Line features a very unique ship’s horn that actually plays a sampling of famous Disney tunes instead of a singular note.
 Well, this photo shows what it takes to achieve that with many separate horns of differing size to reproduce the various pitches in each song.
 Pretty cool!

 Stay tuned for Part Three (which may or may not post while I’m onboard as my internet connection here has been very intermittent).